-Assigned readings from this book should be read prior to the class session in which they will be discussed.
+Assigned readings from the texts should be read prior to the class session in which they will be discussed.
 Students are expected to participate in class discussions.
 Contributions may also include outside readings and/or personal experience.

-B. Formative Assessments / Homework (as needed up to 70 points)
+B. Formative Assessments / Homework (50 points)